eritz90/Array-style-programs/README.md

 # Minesweeper
-A array program practice required from a Coursera course namely, Computer Science: Programming with a purpose This is a test
+Array program practices required from a course.
+All programs are written in Java.